-Exempt - Agencies that do not routinely make motor vehicle s tops should fill out the 1 page on line exempt status form.
+- Exempt Agencies that do not routinely make motor vehicle stops should fill out the 1 page online exempt status form.
 The exempt status report contains agency general public contact information for questions about its racial profiling filing status.
-Some agencies are not required to file annual reports.

-2 .Partial Exemption- Agencies that routinely perform traffic stops or motor vehicle stops and have the vehicles that routinely perform theses stops equipped with video and audio equipment must file by an on line report.
-The on line report requires the completion of agency general public contact information and the completion of one of the following options :

-A 1 page on line form about the numbers of motor vehicles stops made and optional uploading of an agency developed report in PDF form at that contains all information of the one page online form (Tier 1 Reporting).

-3. Full Reporting- Agencies that routinely perform traffic stops or motor vehicle stops and do not equip the vehicles that routinely perform these stops with video or audio equipment must file by on line report.
-The on line report requires the completion of agency general public contact information and requires completion of both : a 1 page on line form about the numbers of motor vehicles stops made and uploading a separate PDF document containing a statistical analysis is of its motor vehicle stops compared to the gender and ethnic population of the agency's reporting area.
-The second document must also contain a statement as to if racial profiling complaints were made against the agency and if so, a listing of all racial profile complaints and the corresponding resolutions (Tier 2 Reporting).
+Some agencies are not required to file annual reports. - 2.
+Partial Exemption Agencies that routinely perform traffic stops or motor vehicle stops and have the vehicles that routinely perform theses stops equipped with video and audio equipment must file by an online report.
+The online report requires the completion of agency general public contact information and the completion of one of the following options: - a 1 page online form about the numbers of motor vehicles stops made and - optional uploading of an agency developed report in PDF format that contains all information of the one page online form (Tier 1 Reporting). - 3.
+Full Reporting Agencies that routinely perform traffic stops or motor vehicle stops and do not equip the vehicles that routinely perform these stops with video or audio equipment must file by online report.
+The online report requires the completion of agency general public contact information and requires completion of both: - a 1 page online form about the numbers of motor vehicles stops made and - uploading a separate PDF document containing a statistical analysis of its motor vehicle stops compared to the gender and ethnic population of the agency's reporting area.
+The second document must also contain a statement as to if racial profiling complaints were made against the agency and if so, a listing of all racial profiling complaints and the corresponding resolutions (Tier 2 Reporting).

-TEXAS COMMISSION ON LAW ENFORCEMENT What does it mean when an Agency Reports as Racial Profiling-Tier 1-Partially Exempt?
+TEXAS COMMISSION ON LAW ENFORCEMENT What does it mean when an Agency Reports as Racial ProfilingTier 1-Partially Exempt?